PropulsionCarriere/WP-Trade-Fair-Plugin/README.md

 You can customise the colors in the trade fair profile by setting css variable.
 Current css variables are:

 --tf-accent-color
---tf-error-color
+--tf-text-accent-color //Text color when used on --tf-accent-color background color --tf-error-color

+To modifify the company grid:

+--tf-border-width
+--tf-border-radius
+--tf-border-style
+--tf-border-color

 The current css is very light.
 You can easily modify the appearance by overriding the css in your theme's css or by cloning the project.